vfarcic/devops24/manuscript/06-jenkins-setup.md

 T> ## A note to Windows users
 T>
 T> Git Bash might not be able to use the `open` command.
-If that's the case, replace the `open` command with `echo`.
+If that's the case, please replace the `open` command with `echo`.
 As a result, you'll get the full address that should be opened directly in your browser of choice.

-Since this is the first time we're accessing this Jenkins instance, we need to login first.
+Since this is the first time we're accessing this Jenkins instance, we'll need to login first.
 Just as before, the password is stored in the Secret `jenkins`, under `jenkins-admin-password`.
 So, we'll query the secret to find out the password.

 ```bash
 JENKINS_PASS=$(kubectl -n jenkins \